 The event will be visible only southeast of Japan’s mainland.

 – Very close approach Mercury to Saturn (15/16.09.2037) – the unsung and extremely rare celestial event, which will happen in the Northern Hemisphere.
-Everywhere north of 3 latitudes, the Mercury will pass closer than 10″ to Saturn.
+Everywhere north of 3 latitudes, Mercury will pass closer than 10″ to Saturn.
 As latitude grows the distance between these 2 bodies will be reduced smoothly.
-In Arctic, the angular distance between Mercury and Saturn will be just 1,8″, whereas Mercury will almost touch Dione.
+In the Arctic, the angular distance between Mercury and Saturn will be just 1,8″, whereas Mercury will almost touch Dione.
 This is the greatest planet conjunction known before 2065 when Venus will transit Jupiter’s disk.
 Regrettably, the event will have place quite close to the Sun, so its visibility will be very restricted (Pic.12).
-The occultation will be partial, but near the North Pole, away from the Svalbard archipelago, the Mercury will plunge into Saturn almost completely (Pic.13).
+The occultation will be partial, but near the North Pole, away from the Svalbard archipelago, Mercury will plunge into Saturn almost completely (Pic.13).

 The whole event will last up to 7 minutes, with its peak about 1m30s when approaching Dione closer than 0,5″.
 Before and afterward both planets will move away from each other gradually.

 – Great conjunction of Mercury and Neptune, which will happen just about 16 degrees away from the Sun.
 It will be hard to chase these 2 bodies together, but maybe we can try?

 8. TRANSIT OF MERCURY ACROSS THE SUN (12/13.11.2032, 5/6.11.2039)